AlexSilvaa9/GymDiaryFrontReact/README.md

 ## Contributing

-If you'd like to contribute to FitTrack, please fork the repository and create a pull request with your proposed changes.
+If you'd like to contribute to GymDiary, please fork the repository and create a pull request with your proposed changes.
 Make sure to follow the coding standards and include tests for any new features.

 ## License